arrow arrow arrow arrow

 • Residence: Box 12b Providence Road, Between 1948 and 1958, Towson, Baltimore County, Maryland, USA.

-• Residence: 14 Felton Road, 1958 To 1960, Lutherville, Baltimore County, Maryland, USA.
+• Residence: 14 Felton Road, 1958 to 1960, Lutherville, Baltimore County, Maryland, USA.

 • Social Security Number, Bef 1961.